vnavarro/JSON-processing/README.md

 # Installation in Processing

-1. Download the latest version [here](https://github.com/agoransson/JSON-processing/downloads)
+1. Download the latest version [here](santiclaws.se/json4processing/json4processing-0.1.6.zip)
 2. Extract the zip-file into your /sketchbook/libraries/ folder.
 3. Restart Processing IDE

+You can still find the OLD versions [here](https://github.com/agoransson/JSON-processing/downloads)

 # Getting started with JSON in Processing.